-- Demonstrate a keen interest in all aspects of school life. - To show solidarity by supporting school policy, and the senior leadership team, publicly and by challenging school policy and the senior leadership team, privately.
+- Demonstrate a keen interest in all aspects of school life. - To show solidarity by supporting school policy, and the senior leadership team, publicly. - To challenge school policy, and the senior leadership team, privately.

 THE APPLICATION PROCESS

 Please complete the school's application form including a Statement of Application outlining achievements to date and detailing why you are the right person for the role given the candidate brief.
 Please ensure this is no more than two sides of A4.